morinel/gcmpush/documentation/index.md

 1. Send a server push notification with your preferred server-side technology to the registrationId returned while registering your device.
 1. The callback you specified will then be called.

+This module does not require any tiapp.xml properties, all configuration is done in Javascript.

-In order to configure ADM properly, you must include the plugin as shown below and replace the conent of `api_key.txt` with your api key.
+In order to configure ADM properly, you must include this [plugin](https://github.com/morinel/gcmpush/tree/master/plugins/gcmpush) as shown below and replace the conent of [api_key.txt](https://github.com/morinel/gcmpush/blob/master/platform/android/assets/api_key.txt) with your api key.

 ```xml
 <plugins>